junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Mr. Goodlatte moved to suspend the rules and pass the bill.
 - 2017-05-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4204)
 - 2017-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4204)
+- 2017-05-17 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.